 You might:

-It’s about surviving in conditions that never worked for you.
+You’ve been surviving in conditions that never worked for you.
 You’ve spent years holding yourself together in places that misunderstood your wiring.
-That’s not weakness.
-That’s endurance.

 You love deeply.
 You feel a lot.
 You pick up on things others miss.
 But if your intensity was ever called “too much,” you may have started shrinking just to keep the peace.